abraraamer/switchboard/readme.txt

 1. Upload `option-tree` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress
-1. Click the `OptionTree->Documentation` link in the WordPress admin sidebar menu for further setup assistance.
+1. Click the `Switchboard->Documentation` link in the WordPress admin sidebar menu for further setup assistance.

 **Theme Mode**

-1. Download the latest version of OptionTree and unarchive the `.zip` directory.
+1. Download the latest version of Switchboard and unarchive the `.zip` directory.
 1. Put the `option-tree` directory in the root of your theme.
 For example, the server path would be `/wp-content/themes/theme-name/option-tree/`.
-1. You must deactivate and/or delete the plugin version of OptionTree.
+1. You must deactivate and/or delete the plugin version of Switchboard.
 1. Add the following code to the beginning of your `functions.php`.

 ```